Lev Aronson: The Holocaust and its aftermath

 German forces invaded and occupied Riga in June 1941.
 Aronson's cellos were confiscated.
 Aronson began work as a slave laborer for the Gestapo.
 The Jews were moved to a ghetto in the so-called Moscow suburb of Riga.
 Between November 29 and December 8, 1941, thousands of Jews living in the Riga Ghetto were taken to the Rumbula forest, shot, and buried in mass graves.
 Among them were Aronson's parents.

 Aronson worked at the clothing depot, Ausekla, for much of the period between the German invasion and 1943.
 In 1943, the Riga-Kaiserwald concentration camp system was formally established.
 Many Jews already lived and worked at satellite work camps in the region, which were now considered to be part of the Kaiserwald system.
 The Riga Ghetto was liquidated, moving the Jews from one horrible situation to another.
 Most Jews from the ghetto or satellite camps passed through Kaiserwald briefly on their way to work assignments within the system.
 Aronson worked at the Lenta subcamp, and outgrowth of Ausekla.

 In the fall of 1944, the Germans fled Latvia ahead of the Russian advance.
 Aronson and a number of other Jews from Kaiserwald and its subcamps, including his sister, were deported to the Stutthof concentration camp.
 Aronson's sister died at Stutthof.

 From Stutthof, Aronson was transferred to Burggraben and worked in the Danzig shipyards.
-In 1945, the Germans again moved their Jewish prisoners ahead of the Ally advance.
+In 1945, the Germans again moved their Jewish prisoners ahead of the Allied advance.
 Aronson was in one of the many groups of Jews sent on death marches in the early months of 1945.
 His group made it to Gotentov (near Lauenberg), where they were liberated on March 10, 1945, by the Russians.

 Aronson, along with many other survivors, was sent to a Soviet repatriation camp in Torun, Poland.
 Aronson managed to escape and made his way with the help of the Jewish underground through Poland and Germany to the American militarized zone, where he spent nearly two years waiting to be allowed to immigrate to the United States.
 During his flight, Aronson met dancer Nina Bukowska, and the two fell in love and were married in 1947.

 Some of the musicians from the Riga ghetto survived the war in the same camps as Aronson; the tenor Gregor Shelkan was one of them.
 After the war, Aronson and Shelkan, memorializing those who died in the war, composed several original pieces.
-A few of these compositions were published in the Displaced Persons camp Schlachtensee in the American zone of Berlin.
+A few of these compositions were published in the displaced persons camp Schlachtensee in the American zone of Berlin.